Lou Sullivan: Lobbying for recognition of gay trans men

-Sullivan lobbied the American Psychiatric Association and the World Professional Association for Transgender Health for them to recognize his existence as a gay trans man.
+Sullivan is remembered as being instrumental in demonstrating the existence of trans men who were themselves attracted to men, which he did by lobbying the American Psychiatric Association and the World Professional Association for Transgender Health.
 He was determined to change people's attitudes towards trans gay men but also to change the medical process of transition by removing sexual orientation from the criteria of gender identity disorder so that trans men who are gay could also access hormones and surgery, essentially making the process "orientation blind".
+Through his work at the Janus Information Facility, Sullivan was connected to trained psychiatrists and psychotherapists like Walter Bockting, Ira B. Pauly, and Paul A. Walker, who utilized his knowledge in their clinical research and invited him to medical conferences.